Won’t hesitate to tackle any threat to Kingdom: MBS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI/TEHRAN: In his first public comments since the attacks, Saudi Crown Prince Mohammed bin Salman said in remarks published Sunday he "won´t hesitate" to tackle any threats to the oil-rich kingdom.

-"We do not want a war in the region.
-But we won´t hesitate to deal with any threat to our people, our sovereignty, our territorial integrity and our vital interests," he told pan-Arab daily Asharq al-Awsat.
-"The Iranian regime did not respect the presence of the Japanese prime minister as a guest in Tehran and responded to his (diplomatic) efforts by attacking two tankers, one of which was Japanese."
+DUBAI/TEHRAN:: In his first public comments since the attacks, Saudi Crown Prince Mohammed bin Salman said in remarks published Sunday he “won’t hesitate” to tackle any threats to the oil-rich kingdom.”We do not want a war in the region.
+But we won’t hesitate to deal with any threat to our people, our sovereignty, our territorial integrity and our vital interests,” he told pan-Arab daily Asharq al-Awsat.
+“The Iranian regime did not respect the presence of the Japanese prime minister as a guest in Tehran and responded to his (diplomatic) efforts by attacking two tankers, one of which was Japanese.”

 The Saudi crown prince also accused “Iran and its proxies” over May 12 attacks on four tankers anchored in the Gulf of Oman off the UAE port of Fujairah.
 Prince Mohammed said Saudi Arabia will “not accept the presence of militias on its borders”.